proinsias/proinsias.github.io/_posts/2017/2017-11-09-Pandas-Plot-accessing-additional-parameters.md

 ---
 layout: single
-title: 'Pandas: Accessing additional parameters for a plot'
+title: "Pandas: Accessing additional parameters for a plot"
 excerpt: Via the plot axes.
 date: 2017-11-09 12:35
 last_modified_at: 2023-04-28 12:52:18